ohmtech-io/uThingVOC/README.md

 The initial revision of uThing::VOC uses the BSEC version v1.4.7.1 | Sept.
 18th, 2018.

-After download, locate the appropriate version of the binary file for the **Lite** version.
+After download, locate the appropriate version of the binary file for the **Normal** version.
 The file can be found under the following path:
-`DownloadedPackage/algo/bin/Lite_version/Cortex_M0/libalgobsec.a`
+`DownloadedPackage/algo/bin/Normal_version/Cortex_M0/libalgobsec.a`

 Then copy the library into the project source as:
 `uThingVOC/Middlewares/Bosch/libalgobsec.a`